sabomade/Responsive-Portfolio/README.md

 # Responsive-Portfolio
-basic portfolio, no bootstrap, that is responsive using media queries
+basic portfolio, no bootstrap, that is responsive using viewport tag